“If you're looking for an update to an older car then the VIVA Pro may be the perfect passenger”

 Vocal assistants have become an integral part of our lives and even found their way into newer cars.
 But what can you do for an older car that may not even have an AUX input, let alone access to Alexa?
 Thankfully, the Roav VIVA Pro is here to integrate Alexa into your car charger, an item that most of us carry already.
 We spent time testing and asking this device a few questions to see if it is fit to ride shotgun on your next road trip.

 In the Roav VIVA Pro package, you won’t find long wires or unnecessary buttons and accessories.
 Instead, you’ll simply find the VIVA Pro car charging unit that resembles a slightly larger version of a standard car charger for your phone.
-It features two 2.4A PowerIQ-equipped USB-A charging ports, surrounded by a simulated carbon fiber finish, and the Alexa light ring plus a mute button on top.
+It features two 2.4A PowerIQ-equipped USB-A charging ports, surrounded by a simulated carbon fiber finish, and the

 One of the biggest benefits is the ability to transmit sound through Bluetooth, AUX output, USB and FM transmitter.